Ron Springs

-Ronald Edward Springs (November 4, 1956 – May 12, 2011) was an American football running back in the National Football League for the Dallas Cowboys and Tampa Bay Buccaneers.
+Ronald Edward Springs (November 4, 1956 – May 12, 2011) was an American professional football running back in the National Football League (NFL) for the Dallas Cowboys and Tampa Bay Buccaneers.
 He played college football at Ohio State University.

-Early years
+Early life

 Springs attended Lafayette High School, where he played football alongside Hall of Fame linebacker Lawrence Taylor, and one of the best return specialists in NFL history in Mel Gray.
 As a senior in 1974, he rushed for a then-Peninsula District-record 1,876 yards, including 315 yards in one game.

 In 1975, he enrolled at Coffeyville Community College to improve his grades.
 As a freshman, he rushed for 1,800 yards and 25 touchdowns.
 He was named Junior College player of the year.

 The following year, he transferred to Ohio State University to play under head coach Woody Hayes.
-Playing behind Jeff Logan, he registered 389 rushing yards (fourth on the team), a 5.4-yard average and two [touchdowns.
+Playing behind Jeff Logan, he registered 389 rushing yards (fourth on the team), a 5.4-yard average and two touchdowns.

 As a junior, he became a starter after Logan injured his ankle in the season opener against the University of Miami and recorded 113 rushing yards and one touchdown.
 He would end up leading the team in both rushing (1,166 yards, 5.8-yard average) and receptions (16 catches for 90 yards).
 He also led the Big Ten Conference in rushing.
 He had runs of 72 yards against Northwestern University and 66 yards against Purdue University.
 He was the last Buckeye with less than 100 yards receiving on a season to lead the team in receptions.

 Springs was elected a team co-captain as a senior.
 He was limited with a knee injury he suffered in the third game against Baylor University.
 He collected 585 rushing yards (third on the team), a 4.7-yard average and two touchdowns.
 He finished his college career with 2,140 rushing yards, 11 rushing touchdowns, and 168 receiving yards.
 He also ran sprint relays for the track team.

 In 2003, he was among the first inductees into the Lafayette High School Athletic Hall of Fame.